-Basic bluegrass ensemble playing uses back-up that supports the overall band sound.
+Bluegrass ensemble playing uses back-up patterns that support the overall band sound.
 One approach to learning this kind of back-up playing is to use repeatable phrases of two or more measures over the chord changes.
-The examples below show repeatable G chord phrases using left-hand slides beginning one fret below the chord tones of G-B-D:
+The examples below show what’s involved with slides over the chord tones over a G Major Chord:

-These left-hand slides are ornamental slurs.
-Therefore, if you slightly delay the left-hand slide to coincide with the plucking of the following note in the right hand pattern, you can get the “professional sounding” timing effect.
-The first example below is a slide on the fourth string which is slightly delayed to coincide with the striking of the third string:
+Slides are actually ornamental slurs but are sometimes shown as sixteenth notes in tablature.
+To get the proper “slurring” sound, you delay the slide to coincide with the plucking of the following note.
+This is the way get that professional sounding timing effect.
+The first example below is on the fourth string.
+The slide is delayed slightly to coincide with the striking of the third string:

 Fourth String Lead: